dimamik/learn_elixir/Readme.md

 - Break down your work into medium-sized pieces, so you get your feedback faster.

+### GitHub "Pro Tips" or how I like to work with GitHub

+- Name commits `Add transcoder` or `Fix transcoder`, with capital letter in active voice.
+Make sure it's short but descriptive.
+- Squash commits when merging PR to main branch.
+Name PR the same way you name commits.
+- When your PR is ready for review, request it (@dimamik)
+- When you got some feedback, resolve yourself the comments that are addressed, and leave unresolved the comments where the discussion is still ongoing.
+- When the PR is ready for re-review - re-request the review again (@dimamik)
+- Feel free to merge the PR yourself when it is approved whenever you want, and if there were some small changes to apply - no need to re-request the review if the PR was already approved.
+- Make sure your PR description has a summary of the changes and (if applicable) a screenshot of the UI changes.

 ## Advanced version of the project - YouTube in LiveView -> LiveTube

 In more advanced version of the project we will be building a YouTube alternative, which primary functionalities will include: